achew22/acceptance-testing-vision-upload-server/README.md

 This simulator demonstrates the interface I would like to set up to upload individual vision screening results to a centralized database.

+## Instructions

+How to use the server.

+1. Follow the Go [instructions](https://golang.org/doc/install#install) to
+    install a local development environment.
+1. Follow the instructions in [Test your installation](https://golang.org/doc/install#testing) to set your `$GOPATH` and compile your first hello world application.
+1. Download this repo's sourcecode with
+    `go get github.com/achew22/acceptance-testing-vision-upload-server/cmd`
+1.  `cd` into the root of this repo which should be located at `$GOPATH/src/github.com/achew22/acceptance-testing-vision-upload-server`
+1. Generate the required keys for testing with `bash generate_cert.sh`.
+1. Run the testing server with `go run ./cmd/main.go`

+Success!
+You now have a working testing server running.
+You can upload sample data to it by running `bash testdata/run.sh` and uploading any of the sample files available in `testdata`.
+For example, to see a working upload, you can run `bash testdata/run.sh testdata/good.in`.

 ## Caveats

 In this section I attempt to surface all the places where there are known